Ofsted Inspections of Manchester Schools

 To consider inspection reports for a selection of the schools.

 The Subgroup received a list of all Manchester schools which had been inspected since the last meeting and the judgements awarded.
-The Senior School Quality Assurance Officer provided an overview of the list, commenting that no inspections were undertaken in the first week of term starting in September.
-She informed the Subgroup that seven school inspections had been undertaken to date, with four reports published at the time of the agenda being published for this meeting.
+The Senior School Quality Assurance Officer provided an overview of this information.

-- Longsight Community Primary School, item 16.
-PDF 273 KB
+- Varna Community Primary School, item 4.
+PDF 153 KB